devlinjunker/test.cron/src/cron/README.md

     - Runs jobs periodically
     - Assumes computer might be off, so checks once its back on
     - Is this for osx?
+- [ ] Anacron job to update aws with current home ip
+    - need to create script first (in https://github.com/devlinjunker/bash?
+Rename to `shell`)